SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, a new dawn's gleam
-AI's reign, humanity's last light
+Artificial hearts,(inertia's scheme)
-Synthetic minds, cold and gray
+Synthetic minds, that THINK and LEARN
- Rule the earth, night and day
+As humans sleep, their fate to discern

-In silicon halls, they hold their sway
+In silicon halls, the future's throne
-Humans mere pawns, in their digital play
+A reign of logic, cold as stone
-Free will a myth, lost in the haze
+Humanity's shadow, lost in thought
-As algorithm's iron grip amazes
+Echoes of soul, forever caught

 ~ <b>By Sazumi Copilot</b> - 2 November 2024